Pavers vs. Concrete Patio: Which is Best?

 3. Create an Entertainment Space

-Entertaining outside is popular, especially during spring and summer months.
+Entertaining outside is popular, especially during the spring and summer months.
 A well-designed patio will provide the perfect hosting space for barbeques, pool parties, and other outdoor fun.

-Concrete
+Concrete Patios

 Concrete is a commonly used construction material composed of cement, water, sand, and gravel.
 Concrete can be installed as a slab or as pavers for patios.